 Editor’s Note: Here’s another guest post by Peter Claridge of Unmetric, an exclusive aviation partner of SimpliFlying.
 Unmetric is a social media benchmarking company that helps brands analyse how well they’re doing on social media by including in-depth insights into numerous metrics as well as information on what kind of content “works” and how competitors are faring.
 Among Unmetric’s list of illustrious clients are Citibank, Nestlé and AirTel. [push h=”14″]

 On January 17th, American Airlines unveiled its new branding to the world: A more modern logo and branding that is designed to “reflect the spirit of modern America: innovative, progressive and open”. [push h=”14″]

 [push h=”14″]Throughout January, American Airlines posted more updates about the new branding than all the other posts put together.
 The content resonated well with fans as it was more engaging than other types of posts, including contests and questions.
-While not all the talk was positive, American Airlines had a higher positive fan sentiment than negative sentiment on its Facebook page. photo introducing the new look planes.
-This got an engagement score of 391 and was the most shared and commented post of the month.
-YouTube, however, that American Airlines’ rebranding exercise really stood out.
+While not all the talk was positive, American Airlines had a higher positive fan sentiment than negative sentiment on its Facebook page. [push h=”14″]photo introducing the new look planes.
+This got an engagement score of 391 and was the most shared and commented post of the month. [push h=”14″] YouTube, however, that American Airlines’ rebranding exercise really stood out.
 Brands tend to have a hard time capturing subscribers to their channel (mostly because people take a view and leave approach to the network), but if a video is popular enough, the growth in subscribers can be quite noticeable.
 The chart below shows the dramatic increase in subscribers on the day they released their videos about the new look and a behind-the-scenes peek at the whole rebranding process. [push h=”14″]

 From a social media standpoint, the rebranding of American Airlines seems to have been very successful.
 The airline has managed to leverage the event to increase fan and subscriber growth, reach more fans on Facebook, found that overall sentiment towards the brand has been positive and outperformed the aviation sector on every metric on YouTube. [push h=”14″]

 You can see previous posts by Unmetric here.